ecmwf/climetlab/docs/developer/sources.rst

 .. todo::

-    Describe what is a data source.
+    Describe what is a class inheriting from :py:class:`cml.Source`.